chris-short/devopsish.com/content/post/082/index.md

 [GitHub Developers are Giving Microsoft a Chance](https://www.wired.com/story/github-developers-are-giving-microsoft-a-chance/): While I think there's no reason to panic about the Microsoft acquisition of GitHub one mantra holds true: diversify your portfolio.

-[We’re moving from Azure to Google Cloud Platform](https://about.gitlab.com/2018/06/25/moving-to-gcp/): GitLab.com is migrating to Google Cloud Platform – here’s what this means for you now and in the future.
+[We're moving from Azure to Google Cloud Platform](https://about.gitlab.com/2018/06/25/moving-to-gcp/): GitLab.com is migrating to Google Cloud Platform – here's what this means for you now and in the future.

 [Introducing VMware Kubernetes Engine™ (VKE)](https://blogs.vmware.com/cloudnative/2018/06/26/introducing-vmware-kubernetes-engine-vke/): Now you can unnecessarily involve VMWare in even more things.